Carthage: Trade and business

 Both the Phoenicians and the Carthaginians were well known in antiquity for their secrecy in general, and especially pertaining to commercial contacts and trade routes.
 Both cultures excelled in commercial dealings.
-Strabo (63BC-AD21) the Greek geographer wrote that before its fall (in 146 BC) Carthage enjoyed a population of 700,000, and directed an alliance of 300 cities.
+Strabo (63 BC – AD 21), the Greek geographer, wrote that before its fall (in 146 BC) Carthage enjoyed a population of 700,000 and directed an alliance of 300 cities.
 The Greek historian Polybius (c.
 203–120) referred to Carthage as "the wealthiest city in the world".

 Constitution of state

 A "suffet" (possibly two) was elected by the citizens, and held office with no military power for a one-year term.
 Carthaginian generals marshalled mercenary armies and were separately elected.
 From about 550 to 450 the Magonid family monopolized the top military position; later the Barcid family acted similarly.
 Eventually it came to be that, after a war, the commanding general had to testify justifying his actions before a court of 104 judges.

 Aristotle (384–322) discusses Carthage in his work, Politica; he begins: "The Carthaginians are also considered to have an excellent form of government."
 He briefly describes the city as a "mixed constitution", a political arrangement with cohabiting elements of monarchy, aristocracy, and democracy, i.e., a king (Gk: basileus), a council of elders (Gk: gerusia), and the people (Gk: demos).
 Later Polybius of Megalopolis (c.
 204–122, Greek) in his Histories would describe the Roman Republic in more detail as a mixed constitution in which the Consuls were the monarchy, the Senate the aristocracy, and the Assemblies the democracy.

 Evidently Carthage also had an institution of elders who advised the Suffets, similar to a Greek gerusia or the Roman Senate.
 We do not have a Punic name for this body.
 At times its members would travel with an army general on campaign.
 Members also formed permanent committees.
 The institution had several hundred members drawn from the wealthiest class who held office for life.
 Vacancies were probably filled by recruitment from among the elite, i.e., by co-option.
 From among its members were selected the 104 Judges mentioned above.
 Later the 104 would come to evaluate not only army generals but other office holders as well.
 Aristotle regarded the 104 as most important; he compared it to the ephorate of Sparta with regard to control over security.
 In Hannibal's time, such a Judge held office for life.
 At some stage there also came to be independent self-perpetuating boards of five who filled vacancies and supervised (non-military) government administration.

 Popular assemblies also existed at Carthage.
 When deadlocked the Suffets and the quasi-senatorial institution of elders might request the assembly to vote; also, assembly votes were requested in very crucial matters in order to achieve political consensus and popular coherence.
 The assembly members had no legal wealth or birth qualification.
 How its members were selected is unknown, e.g., whether by festival group or urban ward or another method.